0xcert/framework/docs/api/ethereum.md

 ### signMethod

-A class instance `variable` holding a `string` which holds a type of signature that will be used (e.g. when creating claims).
+A class instance `variable` holding a `string` which holds a type of signature that will be used (e.g., when creating claims).

 ### unsafeRecipientIds